 Before we start to create our model, take into account that our main objective for creating a layout is to

-Get the most efficient layout of sections, blocks and elements possible.
+Get the most efficient layout of sections, blocks, and elements possible.
 Not necessarily the least amount, but the one that allows a seamless responsive and accessible solution.

 When creating a model, I like to identify sections first.
 One easy way to achieve this is to sort by its logical meaning within the site.
 In this case, we can see that we have items that could lead the user to other routes within the site, meaning it is a navigation bar.
 On the other hand, there's also a hero because it is the main attraction of the website.
-It bring the user to keep exploring and read what our content is about.
+It brings the user to keep exploring and read what our content is about.
 Therefore we have two sections: a navigation bar and a Hero.

 Once we have defined the sections, we proceed to identify the block or blocks that our sections will contain.
 To accomplish this we have to distinguish first its elements.

 Recognizing an element is very straightforward since we have to look for any item that is a unit like text, icon, logo, label, or image.

 Now that we have identified the elements all that's left is to define our blocks.
 Blocks are identified by determining what I call their CSS purpose or how they organize a group of elements.
 This organization could be of three types: flex, grid, or unnatural.